 I found the Grand Bazaar to be a special one, with unique leather handbag designs, concept-store-like vibes and trendy coffee shops that I would have expected from Tehran.

-Sadly I was short on time, but a few great sights are outside of town.
-Some tours leave Yazd for places such as Meybod, Chak Chak-Kharanaq and different Fire Temple.
+Sadly, I was short on time, but a few great sights are outside of town.
+Some tours leave Yazd for places such as Meybod, Chak Chak-Kharanaq and different Fire Temples.
 Most of the guesthouses will help you organize a tour on-site.
 Definitely plan in some more time for your two-week Iran travel itinerary!

 Jameh Mosque of Yazd